When you open a subaward in any status other than Composing, you will see the Subaward Overview page.

 The ORIS Help Desk provides support for SAGE between 8:00 am to 5:00 pm, Monday through Friday when the UW is open.

 This component of SAGE (System to Administer Grants Electronically) enables you to create accurate, detailed budgets for your grant and contract proposals.
-An easy-to-use wizard expedites budget set-up.
-The comprehensive budget worksheet minimizes errors and improves data quality.
+The comprehensive budget minimizes errors and improves data quality.

-You can connect a SAGE Budget to a standard or Grant Runner application which will automatically fill in the eGC1 Budget page and reflect any changes to the budget.
+You can connect a SAGE Budget to a standard or Grant Runner application which will automatically fill in the eGC1 Budget page, and for a Grant Runner application, the RR Detailed Budget form.
+Any changes to the budget are automatically reflected in the applicaiton.
 See the article Connected SAGE Budgets and eGC1s for more details.

 SAGE – the System to Administer Grants Electronically – is the web-based system used by faculty, researchers, administrators and staff.